thebrandonlucas/mutiny-web/README.md

 ### Pre-Commit Hooks

-We use [husky](https://typicode.github.io/husky/) for [pre-commit hooks](https://pre-commit.com/).
+We use [husky](https://typicode.github.io/husky/) with [lint-staged](https://github.com/lint-staged/lint-staged) for [pre-commit hooks](https://pre-commit.com/).
 This allows us to run linting, formatting, and type-checking scripts before every commit, and can save a lot of time fighting errors in CI.

 If you'd like to skip this verification for a commit, pass in the `--no-verify` flag, e.g. `git commit --no-verify -m "<my-commit-message>"`